LightraysTech/Lightrays/README.md

 ## Usage
 ### Normal website
-For a blank new website, download the non-react folder, and you’re ready to go! <br>
+For a blank new website, download the [non-react folder](https://github.com/Ncoder77/Lightrays/alpha/non-react), and you’re ready to go! <br>
-If you want to use Lightrays in an existing website, include the following links:
+If you want to use Lightrays in an existing website, include the following links:<br>

 `
     <link rel='stylesheet' href='https://ncoder77.github.io/Lightrays/non-react/style/css/Lightrays.css'>
     <script src='https://ncoder77.github.io/Lightrays/non-react/Lightrays.js'>
 `

 <br>

-## React usage
+### React usage
 *Disclaimer: Lightrays uses Typescript.
 You can find a tutorial on how to set up typescript for React here.*
 <br>
 For a blank new React App, download the react folder, and build all npm files.